experimental short videos by

 and international guest curators (TBA)

-Los Angeles artists will present and discuss their work.
+Guest artists will present and discuss their work.

 For details of upcoming venues and programs see below.